Infineon/mtb-example-fx2g3-canfd-interface/README.md

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
+ 1.0.1   | Updated to use the example with other products
 <br>

 All referenced product or service names and trademarks are the property of their respective owners.

 The Bluetooth&reg; word mark and logos are registered trademarks owned by Bluetooth SIG, Inc., and any use of such marks by Infineon is under license.

+PSOC&trade;, formerly known as PSoC&trade;, is a trademark of Infineon Technologies.
+Any references to PSoC&trade; in this document or others shall be deemed to refer to PSOC&trade;.

 ---------------------------------------------------------